 Talent scarcity and the shift toward employee influence

 There's a common recognition in developed economies that the age of focusing on productivity alone has passed us.
 What began as an Industrial Revolution-driven focus on orderly work quantifiable by production quotas gave rise to the last century's - and still today's - mainstream office building model.
 Architecturally, it's one of perhaps the simplest typologies of buildings - public space near the ground floor, usually spartan and focused on controlling access to tenant floors and a warm shell of expansive, repetitive, open floor plates.
-Sort of like the type of space needed for an assembly line turned vertical.
 From an ownership and development standpoint, the simplicity of the office building makes the calculus around capital investment easier and the major factor in that math is efficiency.

 Today, the world of work looks different.
-There are many reasons: generational shifts, urbanization, technology and mobility...the list of factors goes on, but amid them, one particular phenomenon is emerging as an outgrowth that is significantly impacting the environments we work within.
-Today's business world is experiencing very low unemployment and a very high degree of talent scarcity.
+There are many reasons: generational shifts, urbanization, technology and mobility...the list of factors goes on, but amid them, one particular phenomenon is significantly impacting work environments - low unemployment and talent scarcity.
 According to ManpowerGroup's 2016/2017 Talent Shortage Survey, 46% of U.S. employers are having difficulty filling jobs, globally the statistic is 40% (2016/2017 US Talent Shortage Survey, ManpowerGroup).
-The number of high-growth sectors with a need for talented, creative problem solvers continues to grow, meaning companies are prioritizing recruitment and retention.

-Today, however, those tenants are moving because they need to attract and retain employees and keep them creative and innovative.
-If they are going to spend the money to relocate their company, the character and features of the space their moving to matter much more than before.
 In a sense, due to the talent scarcity, the employee, has now leapfrogged into the position of being the most important entity behind the success of an office building.
-Lisa Picard, CEO of Office Equity, refers to this as the B2B nature of office real estate becoming a B2C model where 'C', the customer, are the people inhabiting the building on a daily basis.
+Lisa Picard, CEO of Office Equity, refers to this as the B-to-B nature of office real estate becoming a B-to-C model where 'C', the customer, are the people inhabiting the building on a daily basis.
 As a result, the faceless office building must now respond to the very human needs of the actual people going to work in it.
-It's no longer a vertical productivity farm, it is a community of high-performing professionals, it is a work-Place.
+It's no longer just a core and shell building, it's a work-place.

 Warm bodies aren't enough and neither is a basic core and shell

-We can already see this playing out in the public sector where government entities who are often long-term occupants of publicly funded facilities are dealing with the same talent scarcity and fierce competition with private industry.
+For a glimpse of what this looks like, we can already see this playing out in the public sector with long-term users of government buildings.
 Facilities we've recently designed for Fort Collins Ultilities in Fort Collins, Colorado and for the Colorado Department of Transportation (CDOT) both emphasized the need to attract the next generation of talent to their organizations and each project emphasized the need for supporting employee culture and work styles as long-term strategies to achieve this.